-As scheduled, typically selected Tuesdays or Thursdays 12-1:30 PM
+As scheduled, typically selected Tuesdays or Thursdays 12-1:30 PM students are strongly encouraged to attend.

-The LDI Health Policy Seminar Series convenes national policy makers, corporate leaders, health services research faculty, and students to discuss issues in health care policy, delivery, and research.
-All MSHP students are strongly encouraged to attend.
 Seminar abstracts/summaries and speaker biographies are available.
 Seminars are typically on Fridays.
 Specific dates can be found on the LDI Calendar of Events: http://ldi.upenn.edu/events.